Jiraphat-code/Movemate-AI-Physical-Therapy-Coach/README.md

 MoveMate is an AI-powered physical therapy assistant designed to help you perform rehabilitation exercises effectively and safely from the comfort of your home.
 By leveraging real-time pose estimation and machine learning, MoveMate provides instant feedback, counts repetitions, and tracks your progress to ensure proper form and optimal recovery.

-### 💡 Why MoveMate?

-* **Instant Feedback:** Get immediate posture and movement analysis as you exercise, ensuring you maintain correct form.
-* **Convenience & Accessibility:** Perform your rehabilitation exercises anywhere, anytime, without needing to travel to a clinic.
-* **Progress Tracking:** Receive comprehensive reports on your training sessions to monitor your improvement over time.
-* **Personalized Experience:** Input your personal details and rehabilitation goals to receive tailored feedback and reports.

 ## ✨ Key Features

 1.  **Home Page (`1_Home.py`)**